 Proper Rest and Your Mental Health

-In addition, Tuck also reports that the sleep those coping with a mental health issue get is often not restful or restorative.
+In addition, Harvard also reports that the sleep those coping with a mental health issue get is often not restful or restorative.
 It’s not uncommon to wake up still tired due to stirring often during the night, falling asleep too late, and rising too early.
 Deep, restful sleeps are uncommon, which makes it much harder to manage symptoms effectively.
 That’s why a weighted blankets for mental health reasons makes a lot of sense.
 At the very least, we can help you get a good night’s sleep so you are better able to handle what life throws at you.

 Additional Hippo Hug Products